WhyBlackRoseSwordIsTaken/Aoi-Kiiro---Midori-Rice-NIRI-/Kitty/Kitty.md

 |---------|---------------|--------------|--------|
 | **Fastfetch** | `sudo apt install fastfetch` | `sudo pacman -S fastfetch` | `sudo dnf install fastfetch` |

-To get that cool system overview every time you open your terminal, you need to add it to your shell configuration.
+To get that cool system overview every time you open your terminal, you need to add it to your configuration.

 1. Open the `.zshrc` file using `nano`:
 ```bash